Deep Vein Thrombosis (DVT) / Thrombophlebitis

 Deep vein thrombosis (DVT) occurs when a blood clot develops in a vein deep in the body.
 Deep veins are found within groups of muscles.
 The veins close to the skin are called superficial veins.

 While these clots most often develop in the lower legs or thighs, they may appear in the upper body, such as the arms or other locations in the body.
-Deep vein thrombosis is a risk after any major surgery, but patients who have surgery of the legs or hips are at higher risk.
+It is estimated that there are more than 2.5 million persons in the US who develop deep vein thrombosis each year.
+Deep vein thrombosis is a risk for any major surgery, but patients who have surgery of the legs or hips are at higher risk.

 What is thrombophlebitis?

 When a clot forms in a vein, inflammation of the vein may occur at the affected site.
 This is referred to as thrombophlebitis.
 Inflammation may be minimal, or may be more pronounced, causing swelling, redness, warmth, and tenderness at the site.
 When thrombophlebitis occurs, the body's response to inflammation may promote the formation of more clots.

 What are the risk factors for deep vein thrombosis?

 A risk factor is anything that may increase a person's chance of developing a disease.
 It may be an activity, diet, family history, or many other things.

 Although these risk factors increase a person's risk, they do not necessarily cause the disease.
 Some people with one or more risk factors never develop the disease, while others develop disease and have no known risk factors.
 Knowing your risk factors to any disease can help to guide you into the appropriate actions, including changing behaviors and being clinically monitored for the disease.